Bene Israel: Life in Israel

 Between 1948 and 1952, some 2,300 Bene Israel immigrated to Israel.
 In India, the Bene Israel and other Jews lived in urban areas, however in Israel they were settled into development towns.
-Members of the Bene Israel faced discrimination from other Jewish groups, including due to their darker skin colour.
+Members of the Bene Israel faced discrimination from other Jewish groups—one reason being their darker skin colour.
 Several rabbis refused to marry Bene Israel to other Jews, on grounds that they were not legitimate Jews under Orthodox law.
 Between 1952 and 1954, following sit-down protests and hunger strikes by Bene Israel demanding to be sent back to India, the Jewish Agency repatriated 337 members of the Bene Israel community to India, though most eventually returned to Israel years later.

 In 1962, authorities in Israel were accused of racism towards the Bene Israel.
-In the case that caused the controversy, the Chief Rabbi of Israel ruled that before registering a marriage between Indian Jews and Jews not belonging to that community, the registering rabbi should investigate the lineage of the Indian applicant for possible non-Jewish descent, and in case of doubt, require the applicant to perform conversion or immersion.
-The discrimination may actually be related to the fact that some religious authorities believed that the Bene Israel were not fully Jewish because of inter-marriage during their long separation.
+In the case that caused the controversy, the Council of the Chief Rabbinate of Israel ruled that before registering a marriage between Indian Jews and Jews not belonging to that community, the registering rabbi should investigate the lineage of the Indian applicant for possible non-Jewish descent, and in case of doubt, require the applicant to perform conversion or immersion.
+This discrimination may be related to the fact that some religious authorities believed that the Bene Israel were not fully Jewish because of inter-marriage during their long separation.
 Between 1962 and 1964, the Bene Israel community staged protests against the religious policy.
 In 1964 the Israeli Rabbinate ruled that the Bene Israel are "full Jews in every respect".